 Germination of dahlia seeds

-Dahlia seedlings may be green in colour, with two leaflets positioned on opposite sides of the pod.
+Dahlia seedlings may be green in color, with two leaflets positioned on opposite sides of the pod.
 Their leaf edges may be rounded, with a thin line running down the center.
 These sprouts are usually 4-6 weeks old when they are ready for transplant.
 They should be planted outdoors once the last frost date in your area has passed.
 Dahlias do not tolerate cold temperatures, so they must be planted in full sunlight and get at least six hours of direct sunlight per day.

-Care of young plants
+Care of young Dahlia plants

-After planting, dahlias make considerable growth.
+-After planting, dahlias make considerable growth.
 This heavy growth attracts aphids, which may carry viruses.
 To prevent these pests, spray your dahlias every fortnight with a different insecticide.
 You can also spray the foliage with paraffin, which is effective against earwigs.
 Care of young Dahlia plants begins as early as April or May.

 Harvesting dahlia seeds